 Certificate of Need (CON) A CON is not required.

-Prior A prior authorization is not required.

-Authorization

-Service After the initial 180 days of TFC the provider must document in the file of the

-Requirements youth all the following:

-· (1) Reassessment of the youth demonstrates the youth continues to

-meet the SED criteria.
+Prior Authorization A prior authorization is not required.
+Service Requirements After the initial 180 days of TFC the provider must document in the file of the youth all the following: (1) Reassessment of the youth demonstrates the youth continues to meet the SED criteria.

-Continued Stay (2) The foster parent continues to need support to improve their capacity to parent in order to address the emotional or behavioral needs of the youth as identified in the Individualized Treatment Plan (ITP).
+(2) The feature parent continues to pead aument to improve their constitute (2) The foster parent continues to need support to improve their capacity to parent in order to address the emotional or behavioral needs of the youth as identified in the Individualized Treatment Plan (ITP).
 (3) Services are rendered in a clinically appropriate manner and focused on the behavior of the youth and the parent/caregiver's need for support, guidance, and coaching.
 (4) The youth or foster parent are engaged in services and are making documented progress towards goals, but maximum benefit has not yet been achieved AND withdrawing services would likely result in a decline in the youth and family's functioning, including the possibility of placement of the youth in a higher level of care.
 (5) If the youth or foster parent are not progressing appropriately or if the condition of the youth has worsened, evidence of active, timely crisis intervention, re-evaluation and change of the ITP has occurred to address the current needs and needs to be documented in the monthly summaries that are required in rule.
 (6) The symptoms or behaviors of the youth do not require a more intensive level of care but have demonstrated that they are severe enough that a less intensive level of service would be insufficient to successfully support the youth in the home setting.
-Not applicable.
-Criteria Continued Stay Not applicable.
-Review Any and of the following evitoric is sufficient for evaluaion from this level of Benefit Exclusion Any one of the following criteria is sufficient for exclusion from this level of care.
+Continued Stay Not applicable.
+Criteria Not applicable.
+Continued Stay Not applicable.
+Review The approals.
+Benefit Any one of the following criteria is sufficient for exclusion from this level of Exclusion care.
 Criteria (1) The youth exhibits suicidal or acute mood symptoms/thought disorder which require a more intensive level of care.
 (2) The youth has medical conditions or impairments that would prevent beneficial utilization of services.
 (3) Introduction of this service would be duplicative of services that are already in place.
 (4) The primary problem is not psychiatric.
 It is a social, legal, or medical problem without a major concurrent psychiatric episode meeting criteria for this level of care or does not otherwise meet the SED and continued stay criteria.
 (5) The youth can be safely and effectively treated at a less intensive level of care.
 Required Forms Not applicable.
-Additional Information Not applicable.
+Additional Not applicable.
+Information